Ellms Family Farm offers pandemic-friendly pumpkin patch options and more

 From pumpkin picking, to apple cider donuts, to feeding the animals, and going through corn mazes and or on hayrides; the Ellms Family Farm has all the Halloween time traditions.

-“We have about a 5 acre pumpkin patch that has your name on it,” said Owner Garth Ellms.
+“We have about a five-acre pumpkin patch that has your name on it,” said owner Garth Ellms.

 Families flocked to the farm on Sunday.
 Debbie Marks said it was the perfect social distancing outing.